2020 Legislative Agenda

 High quality PreK is a repeatedly proven strategy for improving student achievement, yet Tennessee hasn’t expanded the program in over a decade.
 Currently Tennessee’s Voluntary PreK (“TN-VPK”) program is only available to roughly 40% (~18,000) of disadvantaged 4-year-olds, but Tennessee voters across party lines overwhelmingly support state investment to serve more children.
 TQEE recommends beginning expansion with a “Rural At-risk PreK Initiative” that invests in rural distressed/at-risk districts demonstrating both quality and need and allows these districts flexibility in defining child eligibility.
 Then continue statewide expansion of quality VPK until all disadvantaged 4-year-olds have the option to attend.

-Bolstering the evidence of the benefits of high quality PreK is newly released research on Tennessee’s program.
+Bolstering the evidence of the benefits of high quality PreK is recently released research on Tennessee’s program.
 Vanderbilt researchers, Dale Farran and Mark Lipsey, together with others across the country, released a new working paper on the VPK program.
 The paper confirmed TN-VPK students who subsequently attended high performing K-3 schools and were taught by highly effective teachers significantly outpaced their peers who also attended high performing schools and had highly effective teachers but who had not attended the TN-VPK program.

 Governor Lee’s $70 MM Early Literacy Proposal